Parents and guardians information

 In England, for students applying to study at UK universities, everyone is eligible for a student loan.
 Students must apply for their loan by the end of May to guarantee payment at the start of term.
 It’s a good idea to get this done as soon as possible.
 There may be scholarships and bursaries available at Keele depending on circumstances.

 As a campus university, Keele has over 2,500 bedrooms on site, with a range of accommodation available and all within a short walk of the centre of campus.
 We offer guaranteed accommodation on campus for undergraduate applicants who make Keele their firm choice, and who apply for accommodation by the deadline date.

 If students meet the conditions of their offer, they will have their place confirmed via UCAS.
 If the university needs any additional information (for example transcripts) we will be in contact directly, if not, the status of the application will be amended from conditional to unconditional and pre-arrival information will follow by email and post within a few days.

 If they haven’t quite achieved the grades they were hoping for but have met the conditions of their insurance choice, their application will change to their insurance institution and be amended to unconditional and again, pre-arrival information will follow.

 If their grades fall lower than both their firm and insurance choices, they will enter UCAS Clearing and you can find out more information about this process at ucas.com.

-Once their place is confirmed, we’ll start to send information about everything that needs to be done before the students arrive with us.
+When a place is confirmed, we’ll send information about everything that needs to be done before students arrive with us.
 They will be able to start planning for Welcome Week and get answers to the questions they may have.
 If a student has applied to Keele through clearing, they will need to await a Keele student number before applying for university accommodation.